Mukarillo/UnitySoundManager/README.md

 ![conf4](https://github.com/Mukarillo/UnitySoundManager/blob/master/Images/confpanel3.jpg?raw=true)

-**Trigger Event**: If checked, will try to call a function called `OnSoundTrigger` in all components attached in the `Target GameObject`.
+**Trigger Event**: when checked, will try to call a function called `OnSoundTrigger` in all components attached in the `Target GameObject`.
 If `Time` is set to `-1`, the event will trigger at the end of the sound, if set to `0`, the event will be triggered at the start of the sound.

 # Coding - Functions